epi-project/brane-syntax-highlighting/README.md

 ![Screenshot to select the eFLINT language 2](img/select_language2.png)
 _The menu to select the BraneScript language for this file._

+You can do the same trick on existing files to apply BraneScript's syntax highlighting.

 ## Release Notes
 A brief overview of each release is given here.
 For more details, check the [CHANGELOG.md](https://gitlab.com/eflint/tools/syntax-highlighting-vscode/-/blob/main/CHANGELOG.md) file.